PGS-dev/framapp-angular2/README.md

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
+Run `ng generate component components/component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.
+You can use shortcut `ng g c components/component-name` You can use shortcut `ng g d directives/directives-folder-name/directives-name`  WARNING! (you have to create folder for each directive before generate)
+You can use shortcut `ng g s services/service-folder-name/service-name`  WARNING! (you have to create folder for each service before generate)

 ## Build